neuroscout/pyNS/docs/source/analyses.rst

 ----------------------

 Assumping you are the owner of an analysis--and the analysis is still editable--you can modify it using the `Analysis` object.
-Simply modify the attributes of the `Analysis` object and then call `Analysis.push()` to push the changes to the server
+Simply modify the attributes of the :class:`pyns.endpoints.Analysis` object and then call `Analysis.push()` to push the changes to the server

 ::